 Compliance evidence – proforma

-- The Management Committee to monitor welfare performance regularly.
-A ‘standing agenda’ item will require reports from the Welfare Officer or a nominated Panel Member on key information they may consider necessary from time to time, such information may include but not be restricted to details on any major welfare incidents including serious injury, health concerns including viral and other threatening developments, complaints, alleged abuse, conduct/suspensions and statistics on police and or other screening, welfare and first aid courses including attendance and outcome.
+- The Management Committee to monitor safeguarding performance regularly.
+A ‘standing agenda’ item requires reports from the Club Safeguarding Officer or a nominated Panel Member on key information they may consider necessary from time to time.
+Such information may include, but not be restricted to, details on any major safeguarding incidents.
+This encompasses serious injury, health concerns including viral and other threatening developments, complaints, alleged abuse, conduct/suspensions and statistics on police and or other screening, Safeguarding and First Aid courses, including attendance and outcome.
 Latest practice and recommendations and report on policy updates are also likely to be requested.

 - Regular reports on all or some of these topics for the Cricket Secretary and Head of Junior Cricket and Football Secretary, according to their defined requirements.

-- In recognition of concerns over potential Social Media abuse and related emotional harm, an annual audit on the club’s capability and outcomes from a welfare perspective, to be carried out by a Volunteer who is considered by the VSG to have the capability to carry such a review and who is independent of the Club’s communications processes.
+- In recognition of concerns over potential Social Media abuse and related emotional harm, an annual audit on the club’s capability and outcomes from a safeguarding perspective, to be carried out by a Volunteer who is considered by the Volunteer Steering Group (VSG) to have the capability to carry such a review and who is independent of the Club’s communications processes.